MultirotorGeeks/GeneralInfo/README.md

 Right now the repositories in this organization are open source.
 However, if we ever reach a point where we are generating IP, we can upgrade the account to allow private repositories.

+If you are interested in becoming a member of this organization so that you can contribute into the repository, please [create an account on github](https://github.com/join) and send a message with your request to the user pmrancuret.

 ## Contents
 * [Links to Git Info] (#gitinfo)
 * [Other Useful Links] (#otherlinks)